 Common Pest and Cultural Problems

 Cats: Hardy Kiwi trunks have a catnip-like aroma which can cause cats to rub up against or dig up the plants.
-Burpee Recommends: Scatter fresh orange or lemon peels to repel cats.
-Cats also don’t like the smell of coffee grounds, citronella, eucalyptus and lavender.
+Burpee Recommends: Check with your veterinarian for recommendations.

 Japanese Beetles: Burpee Recommends: Hand pick early in the morning into a bucket of soapy water.